 This should have been all over the news.
 This should have been a cause for a march by BlackLivesMatter protesters.

 This should have caused an ache in the hearts of many all over the world especially by the black people of America who have been fighting for the end of police brutality.

 Instead, it was met with silence.
 My understanding of why this was the case is because Abdi was Somali.

 Now I’ve heard time and again that I don’t look black, this statement thus leaving me perplexed because I have a dark brown complexion.
 Nonetheless, this has led me to believe that when I hear this statement is that the person is referring to my features or my head covering.

 There seems to be this paradigm of what a black person looks like, this person having archetypal West African features.

 This is my reasoning as to why this is the case.
 I think because of the transatlantic slave trade and most slaves being taken from West African countries, most African-Americans have these same features, therefore, they associate black people with having these features.
 Likewise, black folk from the Caribbean were taken as slaves from West African countries thus exhibiting these facial features.

 So, when my east African self comes into the equation, despite my having black skin my blackness is questioned because I do not share these archetypal West African features.

 I think our distinct facial features have created a wall between us and our black brothers and sisters.

-Our slim noses, curly hair, slim build and thinner lips is not seen on the stereotypical black characters we see in history books (the very few we see) and in mainstream media therefore our blackness is always held into question by blacks and non-blacks.
+Our slim noses, curly hair, slim build and thinner lips are not seen on the stereotypical black characters we see in history books (the very few we see) and in mainstream media, therefore, our blackness is always held into question by blacks and non-blacks.
 As well as this, our features are often called European looking which has our black identity questioned too.